-Attribute Data type Description valueType string value types of the VODML ivoa base model, see Lemson and Laurino et al. (2018) unit Unit physical unit, see C.1.1 and Derriere and Gray et al. (2014) for recommended unit representation ucd string Unified Content Descriptor, supplying a standardized classification of the physical quantity, see Martinez and Louys et al. (2018) utype string Utype, meant to express the role of the value in the context of an external data model, see Graham and Demleitner et al. (2013) min string minimum value as a string whose value can be interpreted by the valueType attribute max string maximum value as a string whose value can be interpreted by the valueType attribute options string comma separated list of possible values default string the default value of the value entity as a string whose value can be interpreted by the valueType attribute
+Attribute Data type Description valueType string VODML value type, see Lemson and Laurino et al. (2016) unit string physical unit, see Demleitner and Derriere et al. (2014) for recommended unit representation ucd string Unified Content Descriptor, supplying a standardized classification of the physical quantity, see Derriere and Gray et al. (2004) utype string Utype, meant to express the role of the value in the context of an external data model, see Graham and Demleitner et al. (2013) min string minimum value as a string whose value can be interpreted by the valueType attribute max string maximum value as a string whose value can be interpreted by the valueType attribute options string comma separated list of possible values default string the default value of the value entity as a string whose value can be interpreted by the valueType attribute